Bira/octopus-carnival/_posts/2017-08-25-dfrpg-review.md

-So yes, if I was planning on running a D&D-ish campaign and wasn't after the very specific feel of D&D 4 combat, I would use **Dungeon Fantasy** in preference to any other actual edition of D&D[^3].
-In fact, I have been doing just that for years using the previous iteration of these rules, and will gladly switch to the new one now that I have it in my hands.
+So yes, if I was planning on running a D&D-ish campaign and wasn't after the very specific feel of D&D 4 combat, I would use **Dungeon Fantasy** in preference to any other actual edition of D&D. In fact, I have been doing just that for years using the previous iteration of these rules, and will gladly switch to the new one now that I have it in my hands.